Radiation Safety in Nuclear Medicine Indian Medical PG Practice Questions and MCQs

 * **Therapeutic Alpha Emitter:** Radium-223 is the first alpha-emitting radiopharmaceutical approved to improve survival in castration-resistant prostate cancer with bone metastases.

-Radiation Safety in Nuclear Medicine Indian Medical PG Question 9: Which radiopharmaceutical is used for a liver scan?
+Radiation Safety in Nuclear Medicine Indian Medical PG Question 9: Increased radio-isotope uptake is seen in which of the following conditions?

 Radiation Safety in Nuclear Medicine Explanation: **Explanation:**